DinoLizer: Separating VAE and Diffusion Artifacts in Generative Inpainting Localization: Results

 \subsection{Experimental Setup}

-\subsubsection{Training}
+\subsubsection{\textbf{Training}}

-We finetune our detector on the B-Free dataset~\cite{bfree25}, which contains 51k real and 309k synthetic images, each of size $512\times512$.
-The real samples are drawn from MS-COCO~\cite{coco14}, whereas the synthetic images are reconstructed and inpainted variants of these real images produced with Stable Diffusion 2.1.
-The dataset is split into 80\% for training, 10\% for validation and 10\% for testing.
-For images with pristine backgrounds we assign the same ground-truth masks as those with forged backgrounds, since the background remains semantically identical.
-The data augmentation scheme (JPEG compression, double JPEG compression, cropping, resizing, blurring, color-jittering, additive noise, and their possible combination) together with the hyperparameter configuration are detailed in the supplementary materials.
+We fine-tune the detector on the B-Free dataset, which contains 51k real and 309k synthetic images and a subset of the TGIF dataset , which contains 118k synthetic images.
+The real samples are drawn from MS-COCO, whereas the synthetic images from the B-Free dataset are reconstructed and inpainted variants of the real images produced with Stable Diffusion 2.1.
+The synthetic images from the TGIF dataset are generated using Stable Diffusion 2.1, XL, Flux 1 Dev, Flux 1 Schnell, and Flux 1 Fill.